 However, in the stock market there is the saying that you should always “sell the news”.
 As in, be leary of an overly frothy market.
 But there are some areas and types of Guelph homes that should continue to perform well:

 Bungalows.
 In late 2019, Beth and Ryan called 2020 “the year of the bungalow” and it keeps on going into 2021.
-The versatility of a bungalow, from investment to downsize to first time buyers make this style of home very popular.
+The versatility of a detached home style known as a bungalow, from investment to downsize to first time buyers make this style of home very popular.

 We’ll also continue to see a rise in entry level condos and townhomes, particularly those under $600K.
 This is likely due to buyers in this range being pushed out of detached homes in Guelph.
 As we mentioned a few months ago, this is likely going to be east and South Guelph.

-As always, if you have any questions please feel free to contact us.
+Beth and Ryan are Guelph Realtors. if you have any questions please feel free to get in touch!